 In today’s post, we provide the questions that were sent in and asked during the live session of our Questions and Experts session held in April 2021.
 In this session, Dr. Karen Gelmon, MD, FRCPC, a Medical Oncologist, answered questions about HER2-positive breast cancer.
 In the parentheses, you’ll find the timestamp of where to find the question in the on-demand video.

-Increasingly the not-for-profit advocacy world has been clouded with criticism of industry funding.
-Many critics believe that any organization that receives funding from the pharmaceutical industry is automatically biased, but this ignores the great pains that health charities often go through to remain unbiased, ethical and credible.
+Increasingly, the not-for-profit advocacy world has been questioned regarding industry funding.
+Many critics believe that any organization that receives funding from the pharmaceutical industry is automatically biased, but this ignores the great pains that health charities often go through to remain unbiased, ethical, and credible.
 And it certainly does not reflect the patient-centric approach that CBCN takes.

 February 4th is recognized as World Cancer Day, a global initiative led by the Union for International Cancer Control (UICC) that is focused on awareness, education and action.
 The goal of this day is to create a world where death from cancer is preventable and where everyone can access proper care and life-saving treatment.

 2020 was eventful, to say the least.
 It was a year where many had to shift and pivot from their everyday normal.
 Appointments were cancelled, surgeries were delayed and rescheduled, and patients found themselves having to access their doctors and healthcare team through a screen.
 Breast cancer patients had to not only worry about their risk of contracting the COVID-19 virus, but they also had to maintain their cancer care as best they could, something that was a challenge both mentally and physically.

 As the year slowly winds down, we look back on some of the many activities and projects that CBCN has participated in, developed, or updated.
 These efforts reflect our ongoing commitment to that ensure that the voice and perspectives of breast cancer patients are reflected in the work that we do.